LoginRadius/engineering-portal/content/guest-post/how-to-authenticate-flask-api-using-jwt/index.md

         return book

     def get_by_user_id(self, user_id):
-        books = db.books.find({"user_id": user_id})
+        """Get all books created by a user""" books = db.books.find({"user_id": user_id})
         return [{**book, "_id": str(book["_id"])} for book in books]

     def get_by_category(self, category):
+        """Get all books by category"""
         books = db.books.find({"category": category})
         return [book for book in books]

     def get_by_user_id_and_category(self, user_id, category):
-        books = db.books.find({"user_id": user_id, "category": category})
+        """Get all books by category for a particular user""" books = db.books.find({"user_id": user_id, "category": category})
         return [{**book, "_id": str(book["_id"])} for book in books]

     def get_by_user_id_and_title(self, user_id, title):
-        book = db.books.find_one({"user_id": user_id, "title": title})
+        """Get a book given its title and author""" book = db.books.find_one({"user_id": user_id, "title": title})
         if not book:
             return